 Payment Flow and Custom Development

-To help template purchasers get started more easily and implement their own payment logic, this chapter will introduce the code implementation of Nexty.dev's built-in payment flow and explain how to start your custom logic development.
+To help boilerplate buyers get started more easily and implement their own payment logic, this chapter will introduce the code implementation of Nexty.dev's built-in payment flow and explain how to start your custom logic development.

 Payment Flow